Randomized Robust Price Optimization: Numerical experiments

 We can see from Tables \ref{table:orangejuice_convexU_semi_log} and \ref{table:orangejuice_convexU_log_log} that the randomized pricing strategy performs significantly better than the deterministic pricing solution under the worst-case demand model, with the RI ranging from $17.86\%$ to $47.81\%$ for semi-log demand and from $27.71\%$ to $92.31\%$ for log-log demand.
 In addition, for the same demand type and uncertainty set, the computation time of RRPO is comparable to that of DRPO.
 With regard to the discrete uncertainty set case, the results shown in Section~\ref{subsec:extra_results_orangejuice_discreteUcal} are qualitatively similar, with the randomized robust pricing strategy similarly outperforming the deterministic robust solution.
-We do also observe that under bothdemand models, solving RRPO with the discrete uncertainty set requires more time than solving it with convex uncertainty set, although the overall time is still reasonable (in the most extreme case, RRPO for the discrete uncertainty set can take up to approximately 300 seconds, and DRPO requires up to 600 second, compared to 60 seconds for both RRPO and DRPO for the $L1$-norm uncertainty set).
+We do also observe that under both demand models, the time to solve the RRPO problem is generally smaller than for the DRPO problem (RRPO requires no more than about 17 seconds, whereas DRPO can take up to 300 seconds on average in the worst case).

 Lastly, it is also interesting to compare the randomized robust pricing strategy to the deterministic robust price vector.
 Taking the log-log demand model and the convex $L1$ uncertainty set with $\theta = 0.8$ as an example, the solution of the RRPO problem is the following randomized pricing strategy: